 Grounding screw function is to ensure proper grounding of the RAy unit (by a grounding cable), not for mechanical fixing of the unit.

-|ETH1+POE||Gigabit metallic Ethernet port|
+|ETH1+POE||Gigabit metallic Ethernet + Power over Ethernet (PoE) port|

-|This port is capable of powering the unit with any Power over Ethernet (PoE)
+|This port is capable of powering the unit with active or passive PoE power source or with direct DC.|

 |ETH2||Slot for user exchangeable SFP module|

 |A wide range of fibre optics Ethernet modules is available.
 Both single or dual mode transceivers can be used.
-An SFP module with metallic RJ45 interface can also be used.|
+SFP module with metallic RJ45 interface can also be used.|

 |The SFP LED|